-During the cooler months of the year (May and June), Ghost Mushroom Lane becomes illuminated with hundreds of Omphalotus Nidiformis, its resident glowing mushroom.
+During the cooler months of the year, usually May and June, Ghost Mushroom Lane becomes illuminated with hundreds of Omphalotus Nidiformis, its resident glowing mushroom.

 For just $20 per car, you can check out this dazzling natural display for yourself.
-You can also jump on a guided tour, hosted by Forestry SA.
-Booking well in advance is recommended for this limited-time-only experience.
+You can also jump on a guided tour hosted by Forestry SA which takes you down trails including Ghostly Gully, Fungi Hunters Alley, Fairy Tail Hollows, and Neon Forrest.

 So, how do the mushrooms glow so bright?